Quangmire/quangduong.me/posts/about.md

     "title": "About Me",
     "path": "about",
     "card_title": "About Me: Quang Duong",
-    "card_date": "May 22, 2020 | 1:16 AM",
+    "card_date": "October 22, 2021 | 1:16 AM",
     "card_tags": ["about"],
     "card_class": "about",
     "summary": [
-        "More in-depth bio about myself, my interests and my work history."
+        "More in-depth bio about myself, my interests, and my work history."
     ]
 }